wayne0516/AIInventoryLocatorChatbot/README.md

 Python version: 3.12.6

 1. First, create a folder to store the folders/files of the project

-2. Then, create a python environment python -m venv venv venv\Scripts\activate
+2. Then, create a python environment:
+2.1 "python -m venv venv"
+2.2 "venv\Scripts\activate"

-4. After that, in the folder and download the following packages pip install Flask torch torchvision nltk
+3. After that, in the folder and download the following packages 3.1 "pip install Flask torch torchvision nltk"

-3. Next, run the command "python train.py", it will train the AI model to speak like human based on the data ingested from intents.json
+4. Next, run the command "python train.py", it will train the AI model to speak like human based on the data ingested from intents.json
 How it works, for example:
 "tag": "greeting",
       "patterns": [